Memphis vs. Tulane NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Memphis and its opponents have gone over the current 58-point total in six of 10 games (60%) this season.
+- Tulane and its opponents have combined to score more than 58 points in seven of 11 games this season.

+- These two squads surrender a combined 63.5 points per game, 5.5 more than this contest's over/under.

 - Tigers games this season feature an average total of 62.1 points, a number 4.1 points higher than Saturday's over/under.

-- The 58-point total for this game is 4.6 points below the 62.6 points per game average total in Green Wave games this season.
+- The 62.6 PPG average total in Green Wave games this season is 4.6 points more than this game's over/under.

 Memphis Stats and Trends